azlinaaaa/Netflix-Content-Analytics/README.md

 - Temporary Tables
 - Views & Reporting Structures

-The objective of this project is to showcase strong analytical, technical, and problem-solving capabilities relevant to modern Data Analyst and Business Intelligence roles.
+The objective of this project is to showcase strong analytical, technical, and problem-solving capabilities

 ---